sagemath/trac_to_gh/Issue 6824.md

 # Issue 6824: cdef in timeseries.pyx follows use of variable

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6824

 Original creator: jason